NCI Summer Curriculum in Cancer Prevention Program

 - Copy of Your Academic Diploma: Submit a copy of the official diploma for your most advanced degree (such as MD, Ph.D., MPH or equivalent), with English translation if necessary.
 Academic transcripts and/or fellowship certificates for medical specialties will not be accepted as a substitute for this copy of your official diploma.

-- English Proficiency: Submit one of the following documents: 1) A copy of your Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score; 2) a letter written by the director of your institute or department to confirm your English proficiency, or 3) a copy of your academic transcript confirming your completion of an English course.
+- Proof of English Proficiency: Submit one of the following documents: 1) a copy of your Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score, 2) a letter written by the director of your institute or department to confirm your English proficiency, or 3) a copy of your academic transcript confirming your completion of an English course.

 Domestic Applicants: There is NO funding for domestic applicants.
 Room, board, and transportation expenses (including parking) are the responsibility of the participant.

-Registrants will be notified of their status via e-mail after all materials have been received and reviewed.
-International applicants will be notified about their funding level by a representative from the Center for Global Health, NCI.
-Notifications will be sent by late April.
+Applicants will be notified of their status via email after all materials have been received and reviewed.
+Notifications will be sent in late March 2020.
+International applicants will also be notified about their status and funding support, if any, around this time period.

-For course content and other general class questions, please contact:
+For course content and other general class questions that are not addressed in Frequently Asked Questions above, please contact:

 Summer Curriculum Coordinator